pkolyvas/grafana/docs/sources/panels-visualizations/visualizations/annotations/index.md

 Use this option to show or hide the tags associated with an annotation. _NB_: You can use the tags to live-filter the annotation list on the panel itself.

+### Ordering of the Annotations List

+This option toggles the sorting of the list of annoations.
+You can choose between lists sorted with the newest annotations first or the oldest annotions first.

 ## Link behavior

 ### Link target